maxmindlin/scout-lang.com/content/docs/getting-started/fundamentals.md

 ## Standard Library

-The scout standard library gets installed alongside the interpreter when installed via the python script `installer.py`.
+The scout standard library gets installed alongside the interpreter.
 By default it is installed at `$HOME/scout-lang/scout-lib/`.
 You can access it via the `std` module:

 ```
 use std